Working with a Funeral Director: Arrangement Conferences

 - Service times/details

 Now that you are prepared, there is one last thing you should keep in mind when facing the possibility of needing the services of a funeral service provider.
-The funeral home has legal responsibilities to you as their client.
-Most funeral service professionals have your best interests in mind, but there is a federal organization to regulate the requirements of the facility to protect you as the consumer.
-The FTC or the Federal Trade Commission enforces the Funeral Rule which requires all those in the funeral service industry to be up front and honest about their pricing and packaging details.
+The funeral home has a legal responsibility to you as their client.
+Most funeral service professionals have your best interests at heart.
+In the rare case that you should find that things are not working well, you do have protections under the law.
+The Federal Trade Commission (FTC) enforces The Funeral Rule which requires all those in the funeral service industry to be upfront and honest about their pricing and packaging details.
 In essence, The Funeral Rule states that a provider must supply you with a written price list and written descriptions of all the goods and services that are available to you.
 This protects you from being blindsided or confused about what the funeral home offers.

 Funeral Homes all have similar rules and regulations but each provider operates just a little differently.
-If you have questions about the specifics of your local funeral home, give them a call and asked to speak to a licensed funeral director and they should be able to answer any questions you may have.
+If you have questions about the specifics of your local funeral home, give them a call and asked to speak to a licensed funeral director.
+A reputable funeral provider will be willing to work with you to answer your questions and make sure that you are comfortable with your decisions.